Paul Larudee: Association for Investment in Popular Action Committees/Syrian Solidarity Movement

 Larudee is the treasurer of the Association for Investment in Popular Action Committees, an umbrella nonprofit for other nonprofit organizations formed in 2007 and the parent body of the Syria Solidarity Movement (SSM), which opposes "military conflict and imperialist interests" in Syria, and of which Larudee is a steering committee member.
 From 2007 to 2017, the Association received over $1.8 million in support from undisclosed donors.
-The Syria Solidarity Movement supports the Syrian Social Nationalist Party, which has been criticized as fascist and "rabidly anti-semitic".
+During the Syrian civil war, the Syria Solidarity Movement supported the Assad regime and more specifically the Syrian Social Nationalist Party, which has been criticized as fascist and "rabidly anti-semitic".

 SSM was formed in 2013 to facilitate a North American speaking tour for Agnes Mariam de la Croix, a nun who argues that chemical attacks in Syria such as Ghouta in 2013, were perpetrated by rebels.
 In 2014, the SSM sponsored a delegation, including Larudee, to Syria to observe the 2014 elections, hosted by the International Union of Unified Ummah, an Iranian NGO.
 On the morning of the election, the delegation announced "The poll is about to demonstrate the real scale of public support President Assad is enjoying inside the country, heroically resisting foreign-sponsored aggression for more than three years."
 Larudee appeared on Syrian state television during the visit.
 Commenting in 2016 on the visit, Larudee said "It's easy for us to come off as apologists for Assad when we're working to correct the false information in the hostile Western media."